ajvazquez/CXS/README.md

 The test data corresponds to the dataset described in "Prospects for Wideband VLBI Correlation in the Cloud", by Gill et al., published in Publications of the Astronomical Society of the Pacific, 131:124501 (13pp), 2019 October.

-This dataset corresponds to 20 s of (assumed real data), 2 bits per sample, 1 channel and 2 polarizations, with a sampling frequency of 2 GHz (20 GB per station).
+This dataset corresponds to 20 s of (assumed real data), 2 bits per sample, 1 channel and 2 polarizations, with a sampling frequency of 4 GHz (40 GB per station).

-For this project, this data was generated with the script in ```examples/test_dataset_test/gen_test_file.py``` for 2 stations, and split into blocks of 100 MB with the script ```examples/test_dataset_test/aws/split_files.sh``` before uploading it to AWS S3.
+For this project, this data was generated with the script in ```examples/test_dataset_test/gen_test_file.py``` for 2 stations, a sampling frequency of 2 GHz (20 GB per station), and split into blocks of 100 MB with the script ```examples/test_dataset_test/aws/split_files.sh``` before uploading it to AWS S3.

 ### Procedure